-The high tourist season in Peru is April to September.
+The high tourist season in Peru is from April to September.
 This is also the dry season, when hiking is great because there is a very low chance of rain.
-Nevertheless, some people prefer to visit Peru in the low season, from October to March, because there are significantly fewer tourists in the city and at the tourist sites.
-Also, during the rainy season, the mountains and valleys around Cusco are green and lush.
+Nevertheless, some people prefer to visit Peru in the low season, from October to March, because there are generally fewer tourists in the city and at the tourist sites.
+Also, during the rainy season the mountains and valleys around Cusco are green and lush.
 If you are planning to do a hike to Machu Picchu, it is generally better to try to go during the dry season, however, we have many groups that go during the rainy season and still have an amazing experience.
-We offer all of our hikes year round and the archaeological sites are open throughout the year, with the exception of when the Inca Trail closes in February for maintenance.
+We offer all of our hikes year-round and the archaeological sites are open throughout the year, with the exception of when the Inca Trail closes in February for maintenance.

 Because of the geographical properties of the mountains, the weather in the Andes is very unpredictable.
 The weather here is known for short showers, followed by sunshine, followed by thunderstorms.
 The rainy season lasts from about October to March, so if you plan to travel within those months, make sure you bring a rain jacket or poncho.
 If you will be traveling between April and September, the chance of rain is lower, but for hikes you should still bring some light rain gear just in case.
 The Cusco region is generally hot during the day and cold at night.
 In the summer, between October and March, it can be in the mid 80s during the day and drop to around 50 degrees at night.
 In the winter, between April and November, it can reach up to the mid 70s and then drop as low as the 30s at night.
 The weather at night varies significantly depending on altitude.
 At Cusi Travel, we provide you with warm North Face tents to sleep in during camping trips, but in any case, be sure to bring a fleece and thermals for the nighttime.
 For more information about what clothing to bring on your trip to Cusco, please click here.